KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Dictation-Article.md

 #### Step 3 - Create a deep link

-To make it possible for the keyboard to open the app, you must set up a deep link URL scheme for the app target:
+To make it possible for the keyboard to open the app and start dictation, you must set up a deep link URL scheme for the app target:

 ![Set up a URL Scheme for the app](dictation-url-scheme)